robbie10001/Term-3-Workbook-Assessment/README.md

 Now back to the  assessment,

 ####Q7.
 Explain control flow, using an example from the JavaScript programming language

+Control flow is the method programmers use to control the order in which are statements, functions and instructions are exectued and or evaluated.
+We can look at control flow as a road, with different choices stemming from this road based on which path our program ends up taking.
+For example,

+The following answer can be, found in my programmingsolution.js file as the first entry from lines 1 to 56.

 ####Q8.
 Explain type coercion, using examples from the JavaScript programming language